Foods That May Alleviate Depression

 - Individuals with higher carotenoid levels in their bloodstream (a good indicator of fruit and vegetable intake) had a 28% lower risk of becoming depressed over six years in another study that included 2,000 people across the U.S., and the relationship appeared to be dose-dependent (the more carotenoids, the merrier).
 Beta-carotene is found in apricots, broccoli, cantaloupe, carrots, collards, peaches, pumpkin, spinach, and sweet potato.

 - Magnesium is vital for stress response, recovery, and repair.
-It has also been found helpful for folks with fibromyalgia and major depression.
+It has also been found to be helpful for folks with fibromyalgia and major depression.
 You can find the most magnesium in pumpkin seeds, almonds, spinach, cashews, pumpkin seeds, peanuts, shredded wheat, soymilk, black beans, and edamame.

 The Don’t Shop List